openvinotoolkit/openvino/inference-engine/README.md

 3. Install OpenBLAS:
     1. Download [OpenBLAS\*](https://sourceforge.net/projects/openblas/files/v0.2.14/OpenBLAS-v0.2.14-Win64-int64.zip/download)
     2. Unzip the downloaded package to a directory on your machine.
 In this document, this directory is referred to as `<OPENBLAS_DIR>`.
 4. By default, the build enables the Inference Engine GPU plugin to infer models on your Intel® Processor Graphics.
 This requires you to [download and install the Intel® Graphics Driver for Windows* [25.20] driver package](https://downloadcenter.intel.com/download/28646/Intel-Graphics-Windows-10-DCH-Drivers?product=80939) before running the build.
-If you don't want to use the GPU plugin, use the `-DENABLE_CLDNN=ON` CMake build option and skip the installation of the Intel® Graphics Driver.
+If you don't want to use the GPU plugin, use the `-DENABLE_CLDNN=OFF` CMake build option and skip the installation of the Intel® Graphics Driver.
 5. Create build directory:
     ```sh
     mkdir build